Frequently Asked Questions

 Copyright is the exclusive right to copy, issue copies, adapt, use, distribute and display an original work of authorship, such as a photograph.
 This right is protected by the laws of the United Kingdom

 For more information, see:

-What if I hired someone to create my website?
+What if someone else created my website?

 What if I found the image on the internet and there was no copyright notice or watermark?